-In the afternoon of day 2, you will be at India’s largest Minaret known as Qutub Minar as well as Humayun’s tomb (both UNESCO world heritage sites).
-Your next stop will be India gate built in the memory of the Unknown Soldier.
-You will then be driven past the Government secretariat, the Parliament house and the President’s house on route your day 2 final destination – the Lakshminarayan Temple dedicated to Lakshmi and Lord Narayana.
+In the afternoon of day 2, you will be at India’s largest minaret known as Qutub Minar as well as Humayun’s tomb (both are UNESCO World Heritage Sites).
+Your next stop will be India Gate built in the memory of martyred soldiers.
+Then, you will be driven past the Government Secretarial Buildings, the Parliament House and the President’s House.
+At last, you will pay a visit to the Lakshminarayan Temple dedicated to Lakshmi and Lord Narayana.

-Later in the evening, you will be transferred to Delhi rail station just in time for an overnight train heading for Lucknow.
+Later in the evening, you will be transferred to Delhi railway station for an overnight train heading to Lucknow.

 This morning you will arrive Lucknow and will be transferred to your hotel.
 Lucknow is the capital of the state of Uttar Pradesh.It is a very important seat of administration, aerospace, finance, education, commerce, design, culture, tourism, music and poetry as well as pharmaceuticals, technology.
 There is so much to see here.
 It is the city of Nawabs and it is known as the Golden city of India and Constantinople of the east.
 Lucknow is a multicultural place; it is known for its gardens, baradaris, Imambaras, Islamic shrines and mosques.
 The city was a major centre during the Indian rebellion that took place in 1857 and was active in the independence movement.

-There is no hurry at all; you will get to see all these places.
-In the afternoon, you have free time to yourself.
+In the afternoon, you will have free time.
 You will spend the night in Lucknow.

-As part of the travel package, on day 4 you will take a trip from Lucknow to Varanasi by train.
-This trip will be in the afternoon (you have free time in the morning).
-On arrival in Varanasi, the spiritual capital of North India, you will be transferred to your hotel.
+On day 4 you will take a ride from Lucknow to Varanasi by train.
+This trip will be in the afternoon (you will have free time in the morning).
+On arrival in Varanasi, the spiritual capital of India, you will be transferred to the hotel.
 Varanasi is regarded as the city of temples or the Holy city of India.
 Varanasi is also called Benaras, Banaras or Kashi.
 This city is home to the Ganges River.
 You will stay overnight at Varanasi.

 There is a Hindu belief that when a dead person’s ashes are immersed in the River Ganges, the soul will attain Moksha (salvation and freedom).
-In the morning of day 5, you will take a boat rides in the river Ganges.
+In the morning of day 5, you will take a boat ride in the river Ganges.
 Two of the most renowned ghats, Manikarnika and Harishchandra ghats will be visited.
 These two famous ghats are frequented by many devotees for holy dips and cremation.
-Here, you will observe cremations takes place at the bank of the river Ganga to release the dead from this birth cycle and free them.
+The cremation takes place at the bank of the river Ganga to release the dead from this birth cycle and free them.
 Around these ghats, you will observe the burning of funeral pyres around the ghats.

-In the evening, you have free time to observe the Arti at the River Ganges ghats; In between the morning and evening, you have free time.
+In the evening, you will have free time to observe the Arti at the River Ganges ghats.
+In between the morning and evening, you will have free time.
 You can spend it resting; leisurely learning more about the city or you could visit Sarnath.
-You will be spending the night in a hotel after your tour of Varanasi.
+You will be spending the night in the hotel after the tour of Varanasi.

-In the morning you have free time to visit more of Varanasi.
+In the morning you will have free time to explore Varanasi.
 Varanasi is the oldest city in the world (dating bасk to 5000 уеаrѕ) and founded before Rome (capital of Italy).
-It hаѕ been the сulturаl and ѕріrіtuаl саріtаl of country India for years.
-Varanasi city has shrines for Buddhist followers - north east of Varanasi is Sarnath, where Gautama Buddha (Buddhism founder) first taught dharma to the people.
+It hаѕ been the cultural and ѕріrіtuаl саріtаl of India for years.
+Varanasi city has shrines for Buddhist followers - north east of Varanasi is Sarnath, where Gautama Buddha (Buddhism founder) taught his first teachings to the people.
 Here, you could visit Dharmarajika Stupa, Buddhist temple and the ruins in Museum.
-Check-out from the hotel isat 1200 hrs noon.
+Check-out from the hotel is at noon, 1200 hrs.

 Later in the evening you will be transferred to the Mughalsarai railway station for overnight train for Agra.

 Upon your arrival at the Tundla rail station in the morning, you will be transferred to your hotel in Agra.
 Agra, part of the Golden Triangle tourist circuit (along with Jaipur and Delhi) is a major touristic interest city of India.
-The town is also known as Akbarabad and went through its peak periods during the time of the Mughals as the capital under the Mughal rulers Akbar, Jahangir and Shahjahan.
-Agra is home to one of the wonders of the world, the Taj Mahal; the visit to the Taj Mahal will be the high point of your trip to Agra.
-The Taj Mahal is an elegantly designed structure built with white marble by the Mughal emperor Shah Jahan.
+Agra is home to one of the Seven Wonders of the World, the Taj Mahal.
+The visit to the Taj Mahal will be the high point of your trip to Agra.
+The Taj Mahal is an elegantly designed structure built with white marble by the Mughal Emperor Shah Jahan.
 This monumental structure was built between 1631 and 1648 in memory of the emperor’s favorite queen, Queen Mumtaz Mahal.
-The Taj Mahal is truly a beauty; it is a marvel that sits comfortably on the banks of the Yamuna River; it is truly a wonder and an embodiment of love and romance.
+The Taj Mahal is truly a beauty.
+It is a marvel that sits comfortably on the banks of the Yamuna River.
+It is truly a wonder and an embodiment of love and romance.

-Fatehpur Sikri was built by the Emperor Akhbar in the 16th century.
+Fatehpur Sikri was built by the Emperor Akbar in the 16th century.
 You will be visiting this place while on your way to Jaipur.
-Fahtehpur Sikri is one of the most notable USESCO world heritage site in India due to its role in Mughal civilization.
-Other places you will visit here include the Tomb of Salim Chishti, the Jama Masjid, the Panch Mahal (5-storied) and the Inland Dawarza.
-The Inland Dawarza is the central portico with three arched entrances.
+Fatehpur Sikri is one of the most notable UNESCO World Heritage Sites in India due to its role in Mughal civilization.
+Other places you will visit here include the Tomb of Salim Chishti, the Jama Masjid, the Panch Mahal (5-storied) and the Buland Darwaza.
+It is the central portico with three arched entrances.
 It is known locally as Lutheran Horseshoe gate.
-Other beautiful buildingz to be visited here include Neubat Khana, Birbal’s house, Mariam-uz-Zamani’s palace and Ibadan Khana.
+Other beautiful buildings to be visited here include Naubat Khana, Birbal’s house, Mariam-uz-Zamani’s palace and Ibadan Khana.

 Next stop is Jaipur, the pink city.
 The entire city was painted pink when the Prince of Wales visited in the 18th century.
-Jaipur is the capital of Rajasthan and was built by Maharajah Jaipur Singh.
+Jaipur is the capital of Rajasthan and was built by Maharaja Jaipur Singh.
 You can spend the rest of the day walking on the colorful streets.
-Your transport is at your disposal within the city limits.
-You will spend the night in Jaipur.
+The transport is at your disposal within the city limits.
+You will spend the night in Jaipur

 The morning of day 9 begins with a visit to Amer palace.
 Amer palace was constructed by Raja Man Singh with red sandstone.
 This was the earlier capital of Jaipur It is divided into four sections, each with a courtyard.
-The gate of the main entrance is Surajpol.
+The gate of the main entrance is Surajpole.
 Other places here include the temple dedicated to the goddess Sila Devi, the public and private audience halls, the palace of mirrors (Sheesh Mahal) and the pleasant climate-water connection of the Sukh Niwas.
-You can climb on to an elephant’s back or take a ride in a jeep to ascend the fort.